guavas-armored0n/Lunaris/README.md

 - https://sepolia.basescan.org/address/your_address
 - https://sepolia.basescan.org/your_address/0#code

-these deployments provide a controlled environment for validating base tooling and read-only onchain access prior to base mainnet usage.
+These deployment provides a controlled environment for validating base tooling and read-only onchain access prior to base mainnet usage.